← 시리즈 홈 ← Series Home

 All architecture eventually falls.

-From 1397 to 1420, the Rome branch alone generated more than half of the Bank's total profits.
+From 1397 to 1420, the Rome branch alone generated more than half the bank's total profits.
 These were profits created by a single client: the papacy.
-Tithes, offerings, payments for ecclesiastical appointments, political funds for the pope — every florin flowing toward Rome from parishes across Europe passed through Medici ledgers.
-Contributions collected from English monasteries arrived in the Rome branch vault, then flowed outward again on papal instruction to recipients across the continent.
-The Medici Bank was the financial pipeline of the papal curia itself.
+Tithes, donations, proceeds from the sale of ecclesiastical offices, the pope's political funds — capital flowing into Rome from parishes across Europe passed through the Medici Bank's ledgers.
+Donations collected from English monasteries arrived at the Medici branch vault in Rome, and that money was redistributed across Europe at the pope's command.
+The Medici Bank was the papal treasury's financial pipeline itself.

-The revenues were abundant, but concentration in a single client was dangerous.
-When popes changed, their bankers could change with them.
-Revenue that depended on one man's patronage could evaporate the moment that patronage was withdrawn.
+Revenue was abundant, but concentration on a single client was dangerous.
+When a pope changed, the banking relationship could change with him.
+Revenue dependent on one man's favor evaporates when that favor disappears.

-And indeed, when trouble finally came to the Bank, it did not come from Rome.
-With an irony that history seems to enjoy, the fractures opened not where the profits had been greatest but where expansion had been most aggressive: London and Bruges.
-As the center of gravity in revenues shifted north, so did the center of risk.
-While the Rome branch operated atop the stable and predictable cash flows of the papal curia, the northern branches had drifted into a different kind of game — financing wars and politics.
-Geographic diversification of revenue sources had not diversified risk; it had merely changed its character.
-The predictable stream of papal tithes had been replaced by the volatile demands of sovereign war finance.
-Giovanni had designed his system for a world of merchants; his successors tried to apply it to the world of princes.
+And in fact, when the bank's crisis finally erupted, it was not in Rome.
+Ironically, the cracks began not where profits had been greatest but where expansion had been most aggressive — London and Bruges.
+As the center of revenue shifted, the center of risk shifted with it.
+While the Rome branch operated atop the papacy's stable flow of funds, the northern European branches had drifted into a different game: financing wars and princes.
+Geographic diversification of revenue sources did not diversify risk — it merely changed the type of risk.
+Instead of the predictable cash flows of papal tithes, the capricious demand of sovereign war financing became the new revenue stream.
+Giovanni had designed the system for a world of merchants, but his successors tried to apply it to a world of princes.

-Raymond de Roover's analysis of the Medici archive establishes that Portinari, operating beyond headquarters' control, extended ruinous credit to the Burgundian court.
-The Duke of Burgundy needed funds for his extravagant court and his wars; Portinari supplied them and basked in the court's favor.
-The problem was that repayment depended not on the Duke's ability but on his will.
-No merchant in the world can dun a sovereign for repayment.
+According to Raymond de Roover's analysis of the Medici archives, Portinari broke free of headquarters' control and extended excessive credit to the Burgundian court.
+The Duke of Burgundy needed funds for his lavish court life and war expenses, and Portinari supplied them, basking in the duke's favor.
+The problem was that these were loans dependent not on the duke's ability to repay but on his willingness.
+No merchant in the world can demand that a sovereign "pay what you owe."

-This was a direct violation of the Medici Bank's internal statutes.
-"To deal as little as possible with princes and lords."
-The Duke of Burgundy was precisely the prohibited counterparty — his credit rested not on commercial reputation but on power, and power was capricious.
-The warning Giovanni had inscribed after watching the Bardi and Peruzzi destroyed by Edward III was violated, two generations later, by a branch manager who repeated their error with surgical precision.
-For Portinari, the favor of the Burgundian court was a more immediate reward than the statutes of the Florence house.
-Invitations to courtly banquets, recognition as a confidant of the Duke — social standing had overtaken ledger discipline as the governing principle of his decisions.
+This was a direct violation of the Medici Bank's internal regulations.
+"Deal as little as possible with princes and lords."
+The Duke of Burgundy was precisely the forbidden counterparty.
+His creditworthiness was based not on commercial reputation but on power, and power was fickle.
+Giovanni had watched the Bardi and Peruzzi banks collapse after lending to Edward III and left his warning — and two generations later, a branch manager violated it in exactly the same way.
+For Portinari, the Burgundian court's favor offered more immediate rewards than a regulation back in Florence.
+Invitations to court banquets, recognition as a confidant of the duke — social status governed his judgment more than the numbers in the ledger.
 Could headquarters have intervened?
-In principle, yes: the branch was a separate partnership, but the parent held the majority stake and could recall or dismiss the manager.
-In practice, it did not happen.
+In principle, yes — the branches were separate partnerships, but headquarters held the majority stake and could have recalled or fired the branch manager.
+It never did.

 Why not?
-Here Lorenzo de' Medici — il Magnifico, Cosimo's grandson — enters the story.
-Lorenzo was a genius of art and politics, but he had no interest in banking.
-He was passionate about patronizing Michelangelo and making Florence the capital of the Renaissance; he was negligent about examining the Bruges branch's books.
-When the gatekeeper abandons his post, the gate stands open.
+This is where Lorenzo de' Medici — il Magnifico — enters the picture.
+Cosimo's grandson, Lorenzo was a genius at art and politics but showed little interest in bank management.
+He was passionate about patronizing Michelangelo and making Florence the capital of the Renaissance, yet negligent when it came to scrutinizing the Bruges branch's accounts.
+When the gatekeeper stops guarding the gate, the gate stands open.

-After Bruges, the London branch began to wobble.
-The dangers of sovereign lending materialized in both branches at once.
-The Lyon branch descended into a situation where its manager was recalled and arrested.
-One by one, the branches went under.
+After Bruges, the London branch began to falter.
+The dangers of sovereign lending materialized simultaneously at both branches.
+The Lyon branch deteriorated to the point where its manager was recalled and arrested.
+One by one, the branches sank.

-In 1494, the Medici were expelled from Florence, and the banking system they had built effectively ceased to exist.
+In 1494, the Medici family was expelled from Florence, and the banking empire effectively came to an end.

-Here it is worth pausing to consider the question directly: why did the Medici Bank fail?
+Why did the Medici Bank collapse?
 Not because the bill-of-exchange system was flawed.
-Not because the branch network was structurally misconceived.
-Not because the figures in the libro segreto were inaccurate.
+Not because the branch network was poorly structured.
+Not because the numbers in the secret ledger were inaccurate.

 The system was sound.
-The humans operating it had failed.
+The humans who operated the system failed.

-Portinari was captured by greed, Lorenzo by indifference, the later management by institutional inertia.
-The gatekeeper's judgment clouded, and as it clouded, the safeguards — the internal statutes, the equity structure, the oversight from Florence — were neutralized along with it.
-A system designed to support human judgment becomes inert when the humans running it choose to ignore it.
+Portinari was undone by greed, Lorenzo by indifference, the late-era management by inertia.
+The gatekeeper's judgment clouded, and once it clouded, the safeguards — internal regulations, equity structures, headquarters oversight — were neutralized along with it.
+The system was designed to assist humans, but when humans ignore it, there is nothing the system can do.

-This pattern recurs across six hundred years.
-In the 2008 subprime crisis, Moody's and S&P assigned AAA ratings to defective CDOs.
-In 2011, the controlling shareholder of Busan Savings Bank reduced the credit committee to a rubber stamp.
-The instruments change; the manner in which gatekeepers fail is remarkably consistent.
-Rules are made, rules are followed, and then, at some point, when the rules become inconvenient — humans find ways around them.
+This pattern repeats across six hundred years.
+In the 2008 subprime crisis, Moody's and S&P assigned AAA ratings to toxic CDOs.
+In 2011, at Busan Savings Bank in South Korea — one of the country's largest savings bank collapses — the controlling shareholder reduced the credit review committee to a rubber stamp.
+The instruments changed, but the ways in which gatekeepers fail are remarkably alike.
+Rules are made, rules are followed, and the moment those rules become inconvenient — humans find a way around them.

 6

-When the Medici ledger closed, it was not merely the fall of a dynasty.
-It was the exposure of a system's limits.
+When the Medici ledger closed, what was exposed was not merely the fall of a family but the limits of an entire system.

-The Medici Bank created the prototype of modern banking: the bill of exchange, fractional reserve practice, the branch network, internal credit underwriting standards — all of it originated in fifteenth-century Florence.
-But the Medici Bank simultaneously revealed the structural vulnerability of a finance system grounded in persons rather than institutions.
-No matter how refined the system, if the people running it fail, the system fails with them.
+The Medici Bank created the prototype of modern banking.
+Bills of exchange, fractional reserves, branch networks, internal credit assessment standards — all originated in fifteenth-century Florence.
+But the Medici Bank also revealed the structural vulnerability of a financial system built on individuals.
+No matter how sophisticated the system, if the person operating it fails, the system collapses along with them.

-Two hundred years later, someone in London set out to find a different answer to this problem.
+Two hundred years later, someone in London set out to answer that problem.

-In 1694, William Paterson, a Scottish merchant, laid a proposal before the English Parliament.
-Lend money to a king who needs funds for war — but make the guarantor of the debt not the king himself but the sovereign state.
-The Medici failure did not directly beget the Bank of England.
-But the question of "the limits of personal credit" remained valid two centuries on; only the form of the answer had changed — from the family to the nation.
+In 1694, William Paterson, a Scottish merchant, submitted a proposal to the English Parliament.
+He proposed lending money to a king who needed war funds, but with a crucial difference: the guarantor of the debt would not be the king personally but the nation itself.
+The Medici's failure did not directly give birth to the Bank of England.
+But the question of "the limits of personal credit" remained urgent two hundred years on — only the form of the answer had changed, from family to state.

-The foundation of trust on which capital allocation rested was moving, slowly and irreversibly, from the dynasty to the state.
+The foundation of trust in capital allocation was about to shift.